jwmasekre/snakedraftbot/README.md

 check your roster, or the roster of the given member

+### $backup

+backs up the current draft registry to the server

+### $help [command]

+provides info, supports help for commands as well

 ## roadmap

 1. ~~complete base functionality~~
 2. test the everloving shit out of it
 3. implement better input validation
-4. develop persistence (currently all data is lost when script exits)
+4. ~~develop persistence (currently all data is lost when script exits)~~
 5. transparently support multiple servers
+6. ~~add logging~~
+7. improve logging

 ## changelog

+* 20231106 - tested a bunch, added the backup feature, seems to work as intended, i'm positive flaws exist still
 * 20231028 - """100% completion""", ready for testing
 * 20231011 - first real upload - not fully functional